 How much is car insurance?

-- Car usage: if you don’t drive often, there are fewer chances you’ll be involved in an accident.
-The opposite is also true.
+Car usage: if you don’t drive often, there are fewer chances you’ll be involved in an accident.
+The opposite is also true; the more you drive, the more likely it is that the insurance company has to pay out a claim, which leads to higher premiums.

-- Place of residence: where you live influences your car insurance premium.
-Generally, urban areas have higher vehicle theft and vandalism rates compared to rural neighborhoods.
+Place of residence: where you live influences your car insurance premium.
+Generally, urban areas have higher vehicle theft and vandalism rates compared to rural neighborhoods, which again means a higher risk for the insurer leading to higher premiums.

-- Gender: statistically speaking, women are involved in fewer car accidents than men.
+Gender: statistically speaking, women are involved in fewer car accidents than men, resulting in lower premiums for them.

 What drives up car insurance premiums?